-The word cloud is a fun and entertaining feature.
-To keep your word clouds clean and well structured, we apply certain rules and transformations to its display.
+To keep the Word Cloud clean and well-structured, we apply certain rules and transformations to its display.

 The transformations we apply

-- Punctuations (, ; . ? ! :) are replaced with spaces;
+Punctuation (, ; . ? ! :) is replaced with spaces.

-Excessive spaces (more than one) are discarded;
+Excessive spaces (more than one) are discarded.

-- All words are changed into all caps.
+All words are changed into capital letters.

 Therefore, the words “beyoncé”, “Beyoncé”, “BEYONCE”, “BEYONCÉ”, “beyonce” will all be identical in the word cloud and will be displayed as “BEYONCE”.